 Add flour to a clean surface and knead the bread just a bit and then split evenly into two loaves.

-Shape the loaves and put them on a cookie sheet covered in non-stick aluminum foil.
+Shape the loaves and put them on a cookie sheet covered with parchment paper or non-stick aluminum foil.

 Bake at 350 degrees for 30 minutes.
 Loaves are ready when tops turn a slight golden color and a toothpick comes out clean.